 Yes.
 Aside from the EEO-1 report, there are other workforce data reports that may apply to employers, depending on the organization’s type and size.
 Employers should note that they’re legally required to provide this data; it is not voluntary.
 Here’s a rundown of other EEO data reports outside of the EEO-1:

-- EEO-3: Also known as the Local Union Report, the EEO-3 (EEOC Form 274) is a biennial report, meaning it conducts data collection every other year.
-Occurring in even-numbered calendar years, it requires local unions — specifically referral unions with 100 or more members — to submit demographic workforce data including membership, applicant and referral information by race/ethnicity and sex.
-The 2022 collection period is closed.
-Updates regarding the 2023 EEOC-3 data collection, including the opening date, will be posted to the EEOC’s website as they become available.
+- EEO-3: Also known as the Local Union Report, the EEO-3 (EEOC Form 274) is a biennial report, meaning it's required every other year.
+Occurring in even-numbered calendar years, this report requires local unions, specifically referral unions with 100 or more members, to submit demographic workforce data including membership, applicant and referral information by race/ethnicity and sex.
+The 2023 collection period is closed.
+Updates regarding the 2024 EEOC-3 data collection, including the opening date, will be posted to the EEOC’s EEO-3 web pages as they become available.

 - EEO-4: This biennial report, formally referred to as the State and Local Government Report, requires state and local government agencies with more than 100 employees to provide a summary of employee demographic information, by position, every odd calendar year.
-The 2021 EEO-4 data collection period is closed.
-The 2023 EEO-4 data collection will open on Tuesday, Oct.
-31, 2023.
-The EEO-4 online Filer Support Message Center will also be available beginning Tuesday, Oct.
-31, 2023, to assist filers with any questions they may have regarding the 2023 collection.
-The deadline to file the 2023 EEO-4 report is Tuesday, Dec.
-5, 2023.
-All updates about the 2023 EEO-4 data collection, including supplementary resource materials, will be posted to the EEOC’s website as they become available.
+The 2023 EEO-4 data collection period is closed.
+All updates about the 2025 EEO-4 data collection, including supplementary resource materials, will be posted to the EEOC’s EEO-4 web page as they become available.

-To learn more about our Human Resources or Mineral Solutions, request a live demo or contact us today.
+To request a demo or to learn more about our Mineral and/or Human Resources Solutions, contact us today.